ElenaWilliams/Projects/Statistics/README.md

 The main objective of this study is to explore the connections between pain levels and demographic data.

+I will start from uploading all the necessary libraries and then we will move on to the exploratory data anlysis.
 ~~~~
 library(psych)
 library(broom)